DLumen07/BSIT-ENROLLMENT-PROJECT/docs/system-overview.md

 The application is built using a centralized state management pattern powered by **React Context**.
 Instead of each component managing its own data independently, the application's state is held in a central location and distributed to the components that need it.

-This is achieved through two primary "providers":
+This is achieved through three primary "providers":

 -   **`AdminProvider`** (`src/app/admin/context/admin-context.tsx`): Manages all data for the administrator portal.
 This includes lists of students, instructors, applications, blocks, subjects, and schedules.
+It also tracks the `currentUser` to enable role-based access.
 -   **`StudentProvider`** (`src/app/student/context/student-context.tsx`): Manages all data for the student portal, including the student's personal information, academic records, and class schedule.
+-   **`InstructorProvider`** (`src/app/instructor/context/instructor-context.tsx`): Manages all data for the instructor portal.
+It dynamically loads the schedule, classes, and personal information for the logged-in instructor.

 ### How It Works

-1.  **The Provider**: A component (e.g., `AdminProvider`) wraps a major section of the app (like the entire admin dashboard).
+1.  **The Provider**: A component (e.g., `AdminProvider`) wraps a major section of the app.
 It initializes and holds all the relevant data in a React state.
 2.  **The Hook**: A custom hook (e.g., `useAdmin()`) is provided.
 Any component nested within the provider can call this hook to get direct access to the shared data and functions to update that data.
 3.  **Updating State**: When a component needs to change data (like approving an application), it calls a setter function (e.g., `setAdminData`) exposed by the hook.
 This updates the central state, and React automatically re-renders any component that uses that piece of data, ensuring the entire UI stays in sync.